IsaGuapo/AppShop/README.md

 # AppShop
-App tienda online parte Back
+Demo App with Back using MongoDb to bbdd and Front with React